How Do Property Taxes Work When You Buy A House?

 If you have any questions about how property taxes work in your municipality, contact your local tax office for more information.

-See also How Soon Can You Refinance After Buying A House?
+See also Can A Business Buy A House?

 How property taxes are calculated